conradhuebler/SupraFit/README.md

 A short introduction can be downloaded [here](https://github.com/conradhuebler/SupraFit/raw/master/docs/Quickstart.pdf).
 For question, comments, feedback etc. please use the email adress on page 18 in that Quickstart.

 ## Getting SupraFit
 [SupraFit 2.0 binaries](https://github.com/conradhuebler/SupraFit/releases/tag/2.0.0) are available for Linux (as AppImage), for Windows and macOS.

+Windows users please note, that SupraFit requires the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 to be installed, which includes for example msvcp140.dll and msvcp140_1.dll.
+It may be downloaded [from the official website.](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 ### History
 - [SupraFit 2.0](https://github.com/conradhuebler/SupraFit/releases/tag/2.0.0) stable version, first public release